kevinmel2000/DrugBank/README.md

 A user can also see the complete medicine database if (s)he wants.

 #### Admin
-Only admins are authorized to modify medicine information or the admin panel.
+Only admins are authorized to modify medicine information and the admin panel.
+The default admin is:

-###### Default admin
-    User: omar
+    ID: omar
     Password: pass

 # How to run the program